Formica (plastic)

-History

 Founding and initial product development

 Formica laminate was invented in 1912 by Daniel J. O'Conor and Herbert A. Faber, while they were working at Westinghouse, resulting in a patent filing on 1 February 1913.
 U.S. Patent No. 1,284,432 was granted on 12 November 1918.
 O'Conor and Faber originally conceived it as a substitute for mica used as electrical insulation, made of wrapped woven fabric coated with Bakelite thermosetting resin, then slit lengthwise, flattened, and cured in a press.

 Immediately afterwards, O'Conor and Faber left Westinghouse to establish a business based on the product, enlisting lawyer and banker John G. Tomlin as an investor.
 Tomlin provided $7,500 capital as a silent business partner.
 The company began operations on 2 May 1913, and was immediately successful: by September, Formica Products Company employed eighteen people trying to fill the demand for electrical parts for Bell Electric Motor, Ideal Electric, and Northwest Electric.

-After the General Bakelite Company decided to sell resin for sheet insulation only to Westinghouse, allowing the Formica company other shapes with smaller markets, they switched to a similar competitive phenolic resin, Redmanol.
-After patent litigation favorable to Baekeland in 1922, the Redmanol Chemical Products Company was merged with the General Bakelite Company (founded by Baekeland in 1910) and the Condensite Company (founded by J. W. Aylesworth) to form The Bakelite Corporation.
+After the General Bakelite Company (founded in 1910 by inventor Leo Baekeland) decided to sell resin for sheet insulation only to Westinghouse, allowing the Formica company other shapes with smaller markets, they switched to a similar competitive phenolic resin, Redmanol.
+After patent litigation favorable to Baekeland in 1922, the Redmanol Chemical Products Company was merged with the General Bakelite Company and the Condensite Company (founded by J. W. Aylesworth) to form The Bakelite Corporation.

 An important application devised in the 1920s was the use of phenolic laminate fabric for gears; cut on conventional hobbing machines, the gears were tough and quiet, which was important for automotive timing gears.
 By 1932, the Formica Insulation Company was producing 6,000 gear blanks per day for Chevrolet and other car makers.

 In 1927, Formica Insulation Company obtained a patent on an opaque barrier sheet that allowed the use of rotogravure printing to make wood-grained or marble-surfaced laminate, the first of many innovations that were to associate the name "Formica" with decorative interior products.

-In 1938 melamine thermosetting resin was developed by American Cyanamid Company.
+In 1938, melamine thermosetting resin was developed by American Cyanamid Company.
 It resisted heat, abrasion and moisture better than phenolic or urea resins and could be used to make more colors; soon after, the Formica Corporation was buying the entire output of melamine from American Cyanamid.

 During World War II, it manufactured "Pregwood" plastic-impregnated wooden aeroplane propellers and bomb parts.
 Post-war, engineering uses declined, ceasing in 1970 in favor of decorative laminates.

 The company was headquartered in Cincinnati, Ohio, for many years.
 After WWII, it entered the European market through a license agreement.